pellared/otel-logs-talk/slides.md

 <!--
 The Body and Attributes fields in OpenTelemetry logs can contain complex data structures.
-Not just simple strings and numbers that make you cry at 3 AM.
+Not just simple strings and numbers.
 The value can be:

 [click] primitive value like text, number or boolean value,